 A little gem tucked away in the business district, you could go your whole life without stumbling upon Wino – but what a travesty that would be.
 It’s an intimate venue with loads of personality – from the hand-painted murals on the wall to the friendly service behind the bar.
-The wine menu is surprisingly diverse with 31 different labels for you to choose from.
+The wine menu is surprisingly diverse with over 30 different labels for you to choose from.
 Will it be a French Malbec, a New Zealand Sauvignon or an Italian Pinot Grigio?
-Why not couple your wine with one of their cheese or charcuterie boards?
+Whatever you pick, couple your wine with one of their cheese or charcuterie boards.

 Wino, 69 St Paul’s Street, Leeds, West Yorkshire, LS1 2TE.

 A cracking little Greek restaurant hidden in plain sight, Souvlaki is often overlooked, but once you’ve been, you’ll definitely go back.
 It’s a wonderful summery venue that will evoke memories of your favourite holidays with bright sunny murals and delicious Greek flavours.
 They’ve got all the classics here, with Keftédes, Beef Stifado and Mousaka, but the real highlight is their Souvlaki skewers.
 You can choose from chicken, lamb pork or halloumi, each marinated in Greek herbs and olive oil, then served with salad, pitta and spiced chips.

 Souvlaki, 18 Great George Street, Leeds, West Yorkshire, LS1 3DW.